radicle-dev/registry.radicle.xyz/docs/node.md

 The file must contain exactly 32 bytes of raw data.
 It will be used without any transformations as an Ed25519 private key.
-If the file doesn't exist, it's going to be created and filled with a new random key.
+If the file doesn't exist, it will be created and filled with a new random key.

 ## Monitoring